Latest Release: v0.1.10

 This section is for running large-scale cases on an HPC.
 If you are using the local installation and running the agents on your local computer, you do not need to follow these steps.

-Download VS Code 1.100.3 from here.
-NOTE: Some newer versions of VS Code may experience issues when connecting to HPC systems.
+Optional: Some newer versions of VS Code may experience issues when connecting to HPC systems.
+If you run into this issue, try an older version of VS Code: 1.100.3.

 Open VS Code.
 From the left panel, click Extensions (see Fig. 1 below), then search for Remote SSH by Microsoft and click Install.